Veraprot/Arthub-backend/README.md

 # DevConnector

-> Small social app built with the MERN stack.
+> Small social app made for artists built with the MERN stack.

 ## Quick Start Client